JJ-Vice/JJ-Vice.github.io/index.md

 All submissions are to be shared to [jordan.vice@uwa.edu.au](mailto:jordan.vice@uwa.edu.au).
 Participants are welcome to share their submissions via a .zip file or link to a repository.
 After the final challenge results notification, the top 3 teams will be encouraged to submit a final version of their paper, incorporating reviewer feedback.
 Accepted papers will then be part of the ICIP workshop proceedings.

-The winner of the challenge wlil be announced at ICIP during the grand challenge session and the winning team members will be awarded a certificate on the day.
+The winner of the challenge will be announced at ICIP during the grand challenge session and the winning team members will be awarded a certificate on the day.
 The top 3 placed teams are also invited to do a 15 minute presentation of their approach if they are attending ICIP.

 ---